-ENGLEWOOD CLIFFS, NEW JERSEY (March 5, 2019) — Unilever was named one of the Top Companies for Executive Women by the National Association for Female Executives today.
+ENGLEWOOD CLIFFS, NEW JERSEY (March 5, 2019) — Unilever was named one of the by the National Association for Female Executives today.
 NAFE and Working Mother continue to explore what keeps women from top-level roles while highlighting the successes at trailblazing companies.

 “Cultivating an environment where all individuals can thrive and develop their careers is a priority for Unilever,” said Amanda Sourry, president of Unilever North America.
 “Being named a top company for executive women is a testament to the progress we have made and serves as further motivation toward the work still to be done.”

 Unilever North America is gender balanced at the manager level and above, which is a result of many of the benefits provided to Unilever employees that help keep women in the workforce.
 Upskilling resources, mentorship programs, business resource groups, and development opportunities are available to employees looking to grow their careers.
 Unilever also offers benefits for working parents, including extended paid parental leave for both mothers and fathers, fertility support, adoption assistance, state-of-the-art mothers’ rooms, free milk shipments for nursing mothers, and back-up childcare options.
 Unilever’s agile work environment encourages flexible schedules, remote work, and job shares.

 “The 2019 NAFE Top Companies continue to tell a progressive story about what organizations are doing to move women up into executive positions,” says Subha V. Barry, president of Working Mother Media.
 “While the results are encouraging, there is still much work to do.
 There are still too few women serving as CEOs, managing large asset portfolios, and seated on boards of directors, but the NAFE Top Companies are paving the way for the advancement of women."